CONTACT

 • Pupils are also involved in arranging social events such as go-karting and sushi making.
 The `Revue’ is an annual event that gives pupils opportunities to showcase their work, talents and interests.
 The programme for this annual event includes modelling of clothes created by pupils in textiles classes and a range of musical performances.

-• The school meets the independent school standards.
-The accessibility plan complies with schedule 10 of the Equality Act 2010.
+• The accessibility plan complies with schedule 10 of the Equality Act 2010.

 Safeguarding